Black-Box PWPP Is Not Turing-Closed: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

 \section{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process}

-During the preparation of this work, the author used the LLM-based system Bolzano (\cite{Bolzano26}) to draft the proof of the main theorem.
-After using this tool/service, the author reviewed and edited the content as needed and takes full responsibility for the content of the article.
+During the preparation of this work, the author used Bolzano \citep{Bolzano26}, an LLM-based multi-agent system for mathematical research, to assist in exploring candidate black-box separations and in drafting an early version of the proof of the main theorem.
+This statement also records the extent of the tool-assisted research interaction.

+The author asked Bolzano to search for a total search problem separating \PWPP from its adaptive Turing closure in the black-box setting.
+In this interaction, Bolzano proposed the \NestedCollision problem as a candidate.
+The lower-bound proof initially produced by Bolzano was incorrect.
+The author then supplied the high-level strategy for the lower bound: to show that, with high probability over a random instance, the induced \Collision instance has a valid witness whose query transcript does not reveal enough information to construct a \NestedCollision solution.
+Bolzano produced a draft proof following this strategy, using a counting argument based on Markov's inequality.

+The final manuscript was written, checked, restructured, and rewritten by the author.
+In particular, after a colleague identified a gap in an earlier random-oracle framing, the author reformulated the result directly in the decision-tree model, the standard setting for black-box separations in \TFNP.
+Further simplifications were incorporated in response to reviewer feedback.
+The remaining contributions from the Bolzano-assisted interaction are the formulation of the \NestedCollision problem (\Cref{def:Nested-Collision}) and the probabilistic structure used to bound the number of tainted inputs (\Cref{lem:bound-tainted,lem:almost-always-good-collision-exists}).

+The author independently reviewed and verified all AI-assisted material, checked the relevant sources and attributions, and thoroughly edited, rewrote, and adapted the material.
+The manuscript represents the author's authentic and original contribution and reflects the author's own analysis, interpretation, insights, and ideas.
+The author takes full responsibility for the correctness, originality, and content of the manuscript.
+Bolzano is not an author and bears no responsibility for the manuscript.
+A detailed description of the Bolzano system and an account of this interaction, including a link to the research transcript, can be found in \citep{BalkoGHKKRSZ26}.